startinmerc/warbler-client/README.md

 * Create UserProfile container to show specific user's messages
 * Alter routes to reflect change
 * Link to UserProfile where username is mentioned
+* Add getUser route to backend
+* Add user actions, reducers
+* Change UserProfile to class to use DidMount
+* Populate UserProfile user info from getOneUser

+#### User Bio
+* Add bio to User schema

 ---

 ### To Do:

-* Add bio to User model
-* Render bio in UserCard, UserProfile
+* Render bio in UserCard/Profile
+* Sticky navbar, fill bg on scroll
 * Animate component lifecycles
 * Redo UserProfile routing to username not id
 * Move Homepage to container, Landing as seperate component